 We all love chicken fajitas, but it’s time to switch things up with these easy Shrimp Fajitas!
 These don’t require any marinating, yet they are still so flavorful.
 And you still get that classic pepper and onion addition that gives them their classic Tex-Mex flair and those enticing colors.

 Easy Shrimp Fajitas

-Most often on weeknights I’m love quick recipes so here’s a few other quick and easy shrimp recipes I’ve shared you should try:
+Most often on weeknights I’m loving quick recipes, so here are a few other quick and easy shrimp recipes I’ve shared that you should try:

 - Shrimp and Asparagus Foil Packs with Garlic Lemon Butter Sauce

 - Lemon Parmesan Angel Hair Pasta with Shrimp

 - Cilantro Lime Shrimp and Cauliflower Rice Foil Packs